-Fifteen years ago only a few intrepid travellers were aware of the wonders of Thailand.
+Fifty years ago only a few intrepid travellers were aware of the wonders of Thailand.
 Last year over twelve million visitors came to enjoy this amazing country.
-With people who actually do smile all the time, and mean it, beaches that are invariably powdery white, waters that range from turquoise to a limpid blue, a mean average temperature of 280 , and one of the finest cuisines in the world, it is easy to understand the attraction.
+With people who actually do smile all the time, and mean it, beaches that are sandy and often powdery white, waters that range from turquoise to a limpid blue, a mean average temperature of 280 , and one of the finest cuisines in the world, it is easy to understand the attraction.
 Nor should the safety factor be overlooked, either.
 With a population that is 98% Buddhist, religious conflict is virtually nil in this country of gentle, courteous people.

 Bangkok is Noisy but the Chao Phraya River is Tranquil

 No one would call present day Bangkok a paradise, but this modern metropolis was once known as the Venice of the East, a city built on canals which meandered through the capital and out into the countryside.
 Most of these have now been filled in, but the magnificent Chao Praya River with its traffic of tugs, rice barges, and house-boats, still runs through its centre, lined by stunning hotels like the Oriental, Peninsula, Sheraton Towers, Shangri-La and a host of others.

 Hire a boat and a boatman from your hotel’s landing stage for a visit to the temples and palaces which are on the river, and you need never step into Bangkok’s noisy streets.
 It’s a relaxing way to see the City of Angels (a name by which Bangkok’s was once known) and sunrise over the Temple of Dawn, viewed from the boat, is an incredible sight.

 Beaches and Islands – Where to find the best